Quiet Spaces for Lent

 Mondays-Saturdays here on Contemplative Ministry page

-Short videos of guided meditation and spiritual practices providing space and form for quiet contemplation will be emailed daily and posted on the church website and Facebook page.
+Short videos of guided meditation and spiritual practices providing space and form for quiet contemplation will be emailed daily and posted here and on our Facebook page.
 In preparation for Advent, these practices from the Second Breath Center will invite us to spend a few minutes each day “intentionally stepping away from our busy routines,” grounding us in the presence of God as we await the coming of the Christ child.

 (The set of Second Breath Inward Journey Spiritual Practice booklet and card deck can be ordered at www.secondbreathcenter.com/cards/)